Israel entry requirements for Uzbekistan passport holders

 Frequently asked questions

-Processing usually takes 2–4 weeks after you submit the online application.
-Apply at least a month before your planned travel date to be safe.
+Processing usually takes 5–10 working days, but it can take longer depending on the embassy's workload and your application.
+Apply at least 3–4 weeks before your planned departure to be safe.

 Official sources